UrbsLab/STREAMLINE/docs/source/running.md

 * *Note: You can save your own `.cfg` files to call with this command.
 We recommend copying renaming, and editing `local.cfg` and then calling this new configuration file as an argument to `run.py`*

 #### Using Command-Line Arguments (Locally)
 STREAMLINE phases can also be called individually from the command line without a configuration file (instead specifying run parameters as arguments).
 This can be helpful, in particular, if you want to run a big analysis, and would like to look at the output of phases along the way without committing to running the whole pipeline upfront.
-The example commands below are set up to run the [demonstration datasets](data.md#demonstration-data), however users can adjust these arguments for their own data.
 Similar to any other run mode, make sure to specify arguments for all 'essential' run parameters for a given dataset.
 * *Note: Command line run parameters have slightly different identifiers than for the configuration file (see [run parameters](parameters.md))*
 * *Note: Any unspecified non-essential run parameters will be assigned their default values for a given STREAMLINE run*
     * *Make sure to specify `-run-cluster = False`, which tells STREAMLINE to be run locally rather than on a CPU computing cluster*
     * *Optionally specify `-run-parallel = False`, which will turn off local multi-core CPU parallelization*
-* *Warning: This run approach should not be used if you need/want to specify a list of ignored, categorical, or quanatiative feature names*
+* *Note: When specifying `ignore_features_path`, `categorical_feature_path`, or `quantitative_feature_path` using this run approach, it is necessary to pass a file-path to a `.csv` file including a list of feature names for that parameter, rather than directly listing these feature names.
+We use this approach in the examples below using `.csv` files found in `STREAMLINE/data/DemoFeatureTypes`.*

-1. As before, begin by opening your command line interface and navigate to the installed `STREAMLINE` directory.
+1. Open your command line interface and navigate to the installed `STREAMLINE` directory.
 2. The subsections below provide different example scenarios running `run.py` on the [demonstration datasets](data.md#demonstration-data).
-These scenarios run STREAMLINE similarly to our other demo run mode examples above, however we are not specifying categorical or quanatiative feature names, thus STREAMLINE is automatically attempting to detect feature types based on the `categorical_cutoff` parameter (with a default of 10).
-We also set `-run-parallel = True` for each example, but the user can optionally assign `False`.
+These scenarios run STREAMLINE similarly to our other demo run mode examples above, but we set `-run-cluster = False` (necessary) and `-run-parallel = True` (optional) for each example.

 ##### All Phases at Once (Replication Data Included)
 ```
-python run.py --do-till-report --do-rep-report --do-clean --data-path ./data/DemoData --out-path DemoOutput --exp-name demo_experiment --class-label Class --inst-label InstanceID --cv 3 --algorithms=NB,LR,DT --do-replicate --rep-path ./data/DemoRepData --dataset ./data/DemoData/hcc-data_example_custom.csv --run-cluster False --run-parallel True
+python run.py --do-till-report --do-rep-report --do-clean --data-path ./data/DemoData --out-path DemoOutput --exp-name demo_experiment --class-label Class --inst-label InstanceID --cf ./data/DemoFeatureTypes/hcc_cat_feat.csv --qf ./data/DemoFeatureTypes/hcc_quant_feat.csv --cv 3 --algorithms=NB,LR,DT --do-replicate --rep-path ./data/DemoRepData --dataset ./data/DemoData/hcc-data_example_custom.csv --run-cluster False --run-parallel True
 ```

 ##### All Main Phases at Once (No Replication Data)
 ```
-python run.py --do-till-report --do-clean --data-path ./data/DemoData --out-path DemoOutput --exp-name demo_experiment --class-label Class --inst-label InstanceID --cv 3 --algorithms=NB,LR,DT --run-cluster False --run-parallel True
+python run.py --do-till-report --do-clean --data-path ./data/DemoData --out-path DemoOutput --exp-name demo_experiment --class-label Class --inst-label InstanceID --cf ./data/DemoFeatureTypes/hcc_cat_feat.csv --qf ./data/DemoFeatureTypes/hcc_quant_feat.csv --cv 3 --algorithms=NB,LR,DT --run-cluster False --run-parallel True
 ```

 ##### One Phase at a Time